-Meet our team and Advisory Board
+Meet our Team and Advisory Board

-Co-founder, CSA, PhD in Neuroscience
+CEO, CO-FOUNDER, PhD in Neuroscience

 One of the leading scientists in spatial memory and navigation (published in Nature and Science) is on the Science Magazine Editorial Board; Deep Dementia Phenotyping Network, the UK DRI forum and ARUK; receiver of Eppendorf Science Prize (2015), the Wellcome Trust Sir Henry Dale (2017) and DRI fellowships (2019).